Pinnoctopus bunurong

-Callistoctopus bunurong, the southern white-spot octopus, is a species of octopus in the family Octopodidae, that can be found in Australia waters at depths of 1 to 130 meters on sandy substrates.
-It was originally placed in the genus Octopus, having the scientific name Octopus bunurong, but has been moved to the genus Callistoctopus.
+Pinnoctopus bunurong, the southern white-spot octopus, is a species of octopus in the family Octopodidae, that can be found in Australia waters at depths of 1 to 130 meters on sandy substrates.
+It was originally placed in the genus Octopus, having the scientific name Octopus bunurong, but has been moved to the genus Callistoctopus and subsequently to Pinnoctopus.

 Description

-The shape of C. bunurong is similar to an oval, containing long arms with narrow tips.
+The shape of P. bunurong is similar to an oval, containing long arms with narrow tips.
 Its coloration is red, orange, and white, with white spots covering all of the body, and transverse bands of smaller white spots along the arms of it.
 A white coloration of skin extends along the mantle on each side, and the size of the mantle can grow up to 48 cm in length.
 The webs of it are short, almost being transparent.

 Distribution and habitat

 Its range is in Australia, off coasts of Western Australia, Southern Australia, Victoria, northern Tasmania, and southern New South Wales.
 It lives at depths from 1 to 130 m, buries in sand and seagrass areas, and comes out at night to feed.